Abstaina44/HNG-Frontend-Task/README.md

 Error handling was implemented to improve user experience:

 - **Missing Profile Picture**: If the Slack profile picture is missing, the code displays a default image and provides a default alt text for accessibility.
-- **Missing GitHub URL**: If the GitHub repository URL is not found, the code displays an error message and removes the link to prevent broken links.
+- **Missing HNG URL**: If the GitHub repository URL is not found, the code displays an error message and removes the link to prevent broken links.

 ## Testing